The Very Short Version of My Fitness Journey

 COMPETITION ADDS FIRE

 I decided I want to do a competition.
-I didn’t know how or where, but I knew I wanted to do one.
+I didn’t know how or where or even how to start, but I knew I wanted to do one.
 I knew I really had to hammer down my nutrition and pick-up the workout regimen to the next level.
 I knew that if I was going to do this I was going to take it serious and like the sport it is, act like an athlete and treat my workouts as practices and bouts against my competitor, which was my will power.
 I decided I needed help, so I bought the book, Bigger Leaner Stronger, and got to work.
 After buying the book, I decided to change my workout regimen and follow the books advice with some changes here and there based on other research I had read about.

 EUPHORIA - RIGHT IN THE FEELS

 This workout became my own recipe for success.
 I lifted at least 5 times a week and did fasted cardio 5 times a week as well.
 Well after a month of really kicking my butt, on January 28, I weighed myself and saw something I had not seen since freshman year in high school over 16 years ago.
 I was able to drop my weight down to 199 lbs. in a little over a year.
 That day in the shower I started sobbing really hard, I caught my head in my hands and just let go of the tears, I was in disbelief, who would have thought that in under a year I would be able to change my life so much.
+I was a new man and I was reborn and ready to conquer the world.

 THE TOP OF MT.
 EVEREST REACHED?